mbfaria/mbfaria/README.md

 Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=mbfaria.mbfaria)

-My name is **Matheus Brito Faria** and I like to turn data into useful information, or let the computer do it.
+My name is **Matheus Brito Faria** and I like to turn data into useful information, or to train machines to do so.

 💻 **Abstract:**